 It might surprise you to learn…

-Hellmann’s mayonnaise has been used as a unexpected ingredient in many recipes, including chocolate cake, brownies and even Some cooks swap it in for oil, butter or eggs in cakes, or add it for extra fluffiness.
+Hellmann’s mayonnaise has been used as a unexpected ingredient in many recipes, including chocolate cake, brownies and even gnocchi!
+Some cooks swap it in for oil, butter or eggs in cakes, or add it to scrambled eggs for extra fluffiness.